mamunrushdi/Java-Developer/README.md

 #### About myself:
 I've deep understanding of Object Oriented Programming Philosophy, it’s design and implementation with Java programming language, Data structures, different type of algorithm to Data analysis.
 I'm looking for an opportunity for a Java developer or Data analysis where I can apply my skills, talent, knowledge and at the same time can learn and develop myself by solving challenging, complex and innovative projects and will be a valuable member of my development team.

-_I've strong motivation and sincere desire to build a successful career in information technology._

-### A summary of my skills are mentioned below.

 #### _Programming skills:_
 •	Good understanding of object oriented programming design and implementation